 Where To Stay in Chiang Mai, Thailand

-When packing for your trip to Chiang Mai, don’t forget to read our Best Travel Hacks!
+When preparing for your trip to Chiang Mai, don’t forget to read our Ultimate Packing List and Best Packing Hacks!

-Don’t let pesky mosquitoes or a dreadful sunburn hinder your trip!
+Don’t let pesky mosquitoes or a dreadful sunburn hinder your vacation to Thailand.
 Remember to pack good insect repellent and protective sunscreen!

-Top Tip: A wide-brimmed travel hat or travel umbrella are also useful for combating the intense sun rays of Southeast Asia!
+A wide-brimmed travel hat or compact umbrella are also useful for combating the intense sun rays of Southeast Asia.

 Whether you travel with a backpack or a suitcase, you will also want to have a great day bag to organize and secure all of your essential everyday travel items!